Getting Your Foot In The Door

 If you find yourself asking this question, you clearly have not learned enough or desired to, but in this post, I will make an exception and draw an outline.
 Now personally, your list may be different, and this comes down to personal preference, and what you want to do.
 There is a variety of fields involved with hacking, and choosing your option, is not something I need to do.
 Maybe you want to learn how to crack wifi or maybe deface a website for no fucking reason, but you realize in your learning experience that you are just flat out great at programming.
 You may then want to become a programmer.
 So in a summary, I can not choose your path for you, nor do I know which roads you will take after you start.
 Therefor, I can not and will not try to draw a logical field for you to start in.Make The Switch

 So to start this off, I will be very blunt on this, and will be regarding most of the things you need based on this.
 Switch to Linux!
 Windows just will not do the job as efficiently as Linux can.
 If you must, at least dual boot or install a USB/CD based Linux os.
 Why Linux?
-Linux is free, open source, and highly customizable.
+Linux is free, open source, comes with many installed tools needed for programming out of the box, updates are more frequent/faster, has less of a user population, and highly customizable.
 If you are not sure why that is important, just save me the time of typing out the endless benefits of Linux versus other operating systems, and thank me in the future when you are less ignorant on the subject.
 As a side note, I am not at all familiar with Mac's, but I know they can be highly efficient as well.
-I say this after seeing many spokesman from Defcon presenting incredible project using a Mac os, and it made it obvious to me that they can be optimized for hacking.A Question To Ask Yourself
+I say this after seeing many spokesman from Defcon presenting incredible projects using a Mac os, and it made it obvious to me that they can be optimized for hacking.A Question To Ask Yourself

 So next you need to know what fields drive you to want to learn.
 What do you want to understand?
 What do you want to know how to do?
 What will inspire you to keep learning, and not to give up?
 Make an outline if you must, and ask yourself simple questions, and you are on your way to becoming a hacker already.